Connect with others who understand.

 To visualize your liver and bile ducts, your doctor may use imaging tests like an abdominal ultrasound or magnetic resonance cholangiopancreatography (MRCP).
 These tests are an important part of ruling out other conditions that look similar to PBC, such as gallstones or liver cancer.

-In cases where blood tests can’t confirm whether or not you have PBC, your doctor may order a liver biopsy.
+If blood tests don’t clearly show whether you have PBC, your doctor may order a liver biopsy to get more information.
 They’ll take a small piece of liver tissue to look at under a microscope for fibrosis and cirrhosis.

 5. Treatments for PBC Focus on Preventing Liver Damage and Delaying Disease Progression

 There’s currently no cure for PBC, so doctors focus on delaying disease progression for as long as possible.
-The sooner you start treatment for PBC, the more time medications have to work at improving your liver function.
+Starting treatment for PBC early gives medications more time to help your liver work better.

-Other treatments include fibrates to help lower cholesterol production in the liver.
-These include fenofibrate (TriCor), which — when taken with UDCA — has been shown to help with PBC and associated symptoms, like itchy skin.
+Other treatments include fibrates, which help lower cholesterol production in the liver.
+They may help with PBC and associated symptoms, like itchy skin.

 If your PBC treatments stop working, your doctor may consider performing a liver transplant.
 During this procedure, the surgeon will replace your diseased liver with healthy liver tissue from a donor.
 People with PBC who receive a liver transplant generally have a good prognosis (outlook).

-Complications are other conditions or problems that occur as the result of an illness.
-Many of the symptoms of PBC are actually caused by complications.
-For example, some common complications seen in people with PBC include:
+Complications are other conditions or problems that occur as a result of an illness.
+Many of the symptoms of PBC are caused by complications.
+Some common complications of PBC include:

 • Liver cirrhosis